savagethug01/streamline-bank/README.md

-# streamline-bank
+# Streamline-online-banking
-this is a sleek banking interface
+A sleek banking platform